Quantum Monte Carlo Simulation of Bipolaron Superconductivity in Extended Hubbard--Holstein models on Face-Centered-Cubic and Body-Centered-Cubic Lattices: Results

-Figure \ref{fig:largeomegabonca} shows the inverse mass, number of phonons, inverse radius and estimated transition temperature of the FCC and BCC bipolarons at large $\lambda$ and $\hbar\omega = W$.
+Figure \ref{fig:largeomegabonca} shows the inverse mass, number of phonons, inverse radius and estimated transition temperature of the FCC and BCC bipolarons at large $\lambda$ and intermediate adiabaticity, $\hbar\omega = W$, for $\gamma=0.5$.
 The FCC bipolaron is lighter than the BCC case by around 50\% in this limit, with the S1 bipolaron much lighter than the S0 bipolaron in all cases.
-At the larger $\lambda$, the bipolaron is slightly lighter at the boundary between the S0 and S1 bipolarons, as a manifestation of the crawler resonance of the bipolaron which can be identified in the antiadiabatic limit (where the on-site and intersite bipolaron configurations have similar energy) as in Fig. 1(B).
+At the larger $\lambda$, the bipolaron is slightly lighter at the boundary between the S0 and S1 bipolarons (between small and large $U$), as a manifestation of the crawler resonance of the bipolaron which can be identified in the anti-adiabatic limit (where the on-site and intersite bipolaron configurations have similar energy) as in Fig. 1(B).
 The superlight mechanisms that we have previously discussed have been established for the anti-adiabatic limit of high phonon frequency.
 We therefore expect systems with large phonon frequencies (typically the case in systems with low kinetic energies) to have more signatures of this superlight mechanism.
 At phonon frequency $\hbar\omega=W$, the number of phonons associated with the bipolaron shows a smoother crossover between the S0 and S1 states.
 The number of phonons is much smaller than for the $\hbar\omega = t$ case reflecting the additional energy carried with the phonons in the bipolaron cloud.
 The inverse radius displays similar behaviour to the $\hbar\omega=t$ case.
+For comparison, we also include data for the simple cubic (SC) lattice at $\lambda=2$ (see Ref. \cite{davenport2012}), for which $N_{\rm ph}$ and $m_{0}/m^{**}$ are very similar. $a/R$ differs primarily due to the difference in the near-neighbour distance, as does $T^{*}$.
+Overall, $T^{*}$ is much higher for the FCC case.

-Finally, the estimated transition temperature is shown in Panel \ref{fig:largeomegabonca}(d).
-The estimated transition temperature is much higher in the FCC case than the BCC case, and the ratio of the transition temperatures for the two cases increases with the electron-phonon coupling strength as the bipolaron becomes more tightly bound between sites and the superlight effect becomes more important.
-The bipolarons become lighter at the point where the on-site and intersite effective interactions become similar.
-We do not notice a peak in the estimated transition temperature associated with $U'\sim V'$ in either the BCC or FCC cases.
+Finally, the close packing transition temperature is shown in Panel \ref{fig:largeomegabonca}(d).
+The estimated close packing transition temperature (from Eq.~(\ref{eqn:twoprime})) is much higher in the FCC case than the BCC case (and SC case), and the ratio of the transition temperatures for the two cases increases with the electron-phonon coupling strength as the bipolaron becomes more tightly bound between sites and the superlight effect becomes more important.
+The bipolarons become lighter at the point where the on-site and intersite effective interactions become similar, corresponding to a peak in the estimated transition temperature associated with $U'\sim V'$ in all cases.